COVID-19: 8 ways to protect your small business

 Small business grant funding of £10,000 for all business in receipt of small business rate relief or rural rate relief

-Self-employment Income Support Scheme which allows you to claim a taxable grant worth 80% of your average trading profits for 3 months
+Self-employment Income Support Scheme which allows you to claim a taxable grant worth 80% of your average trading profits for three months

-You may also be able to cover some of your payroll costs as part of the Coronovirus Job Retention Scheme (see number 5).
+You may also be able to cover some of your payroll costs as part of the Coronavirus Job Retention Scheme (see number 5).

 If you’re struggling to understand which loans are available to you, it’s worth seeking professional advice.